cainarm/Facial-Recognition-API/README.md

 ## Installation

-Before installing this API make sure you have the following itens installed:
+Before installing this API make sure you have the following items installed:
   - MySQL
   - OpenCV 2.4
   - NodeJS v8+